Blog

 Teija Tulinen

-Innokas content creator
+Innokas content writer

 Do you think of quality management as only one part of the progress of bringing your software device to the market?
 Preferably one that can be checked out as a last step before your software device enters the market?
 Our QA/RA specialist Linda Kellberg discusses the dramatic change, and the challenges software manufacturers are facing with the new medical device regulations.
 She predicts that especially new software manufacturing companies with no existing quality management system or experience in the medical field will struggle with dedicating resources to quality and regulatory affairs early on.
 This will create problems later down the line when the product is supposed to enter the market.